What does arthritis look like in Australia? We’ve put some infographics together to help show just how huge of an impact arthritis is:

 Just want one?

-- 3.9 million Australians have arthritis.
-That’s 1 in 6 people.
+- 3.6 million Australians have arthritis.
+That’s 1 in 7 people

-- Arthritis accounts for 8% of the total burden of disease and injury in Australia
+- Arthritis and musculoskeletal conditions account for 13% of the total burden of disease in Australia

 - Arthritis is the leading cause of chronic pain and the second most common cause of disability and early retirement due to ill health in Australia.